samhowes/opinion/docs/reference/good_software_engineer.md

 > **"I must have made a mistake somewhere, please help me find it"**

-## Pedanticism

-Code isn't real, it's completely made up.
-If someone fails to communicate a concept, their code will be misunderstood.

 ## Summary

 A good Software Engineer automates everything, will only work on formally documented work requests, speaks simply, so